cloudworkflow/BSCNET/README.md

 # Datasets(You need to extract the *.zip files first):
 ## 1 In directory data1
 There are 9 files for the train and test.
+0.9train,0.6train,0.3train,text,labeled are for experiment and downstream tasks.
+M0.3,M1.0,E1 are for downstream tasks.
-0.3train means 30% of the data are pretraind and M0.3 are the features extracted from 0.3train to predict the popularity.
+0.3train means 30% of the data are pretraind, 0.6train means 60% of the data are pretraind and 0.9train means 60% of the data are pretraind.
+:M0.3 are the features extracted from 0.3train to predict the popularity.
 E1 Use the first three episodes to predict the next one

 ## 2 In directory data2
 There are 9 files for vaidation.
+Same as Data1

 # Requirements:
 Paddlepaddle=1.8.0